freezefawn/pluralsurvivalguide/becomeplural.md

 ---

 **Tulpamancy** is a (usually) psychological-oriented practice surrounding intentionally inducing plural experiences.
-A tulpamancer creates an autonomous separate entity called a tulpa and then teaches the tulpa to act autonomously in various ways.
+A tulpamancer creates an autonomous separate entity called a tulpa and then teaches the tulpa system skills so they may grow and partake in life with the tulpamancer.

 Tulpamancy is by far the biggest created plurality community, and it has the most consistently robust guides on system skill building of any plural community period.
 They write the lion's share of system guides and the best quality ones on average.